Osprey Talon 22 Review

-Due to all the features, the Talon lost a couple of points for ease of use because of the slight learning curve.
+Due to all of its features, the Talon 22 lost a couple of points for ease of use because of the slight learning curve.
 Don't overlook the amenities just because you feel overwhelmed; learning to use all the bungees and adjustments took us only a few uses.

-Once we figured how to appropriately and efficiently use some of the features, like the ice axe carry and trekking pole attachment, the pack is pretty fantastic and rather handy.
+Once we figured how to appropriately and efficiently use some of the features, like the ice axe carry and trekking pole attachment, the pack ended up being pretty fantastic.
 The good news is that, once you learn all the features, none of them impede the others.
 For instance, the externally accessed hydration sleeve allows for water fill-ups without disturbing your carefully packed main compartment.
 Also, the generous horseshoe-shaped main compartment zipper is unfettered by straps.
 The panel-loading design makes this an excellent travel pack that is very easy to organize from the plane to the trail.

-The helmet attachment is an excellent addition for commuting and is super easy to use; it works best with a helmet designed for biking, but can also be used with a climbing specific helmet, though a little less secure.
-To attach your helmet, just slide the plastic end through a ventilation hole, flatten it out and voila!
-It works best if you've already loaded the pack, and there is an option to tighten the bungee cord for added security.
+The helmet attachment is an excellent addition for bike commuting and is super easy to use; it works best with a helmet designed for biking but can also be used with a climbing-specific helmet, though a little less secure.
+To attach your helmet, just slide the plastic end through a ventilation hole, flatten it out, and you're done.
+It works best if you've already loaded the pack, and there is an option to tighten the internal bungee cord for added security.

-There is also a stretchy mesh stash pocket covering the outside of the pack.
-This is handy for quickly stuffing an extra layer or even crampons (appropriately wrapped, of course!)
+There is also a stretchy mesh stash pocket covering the sides and back of the pack.
+This is handy for quickly stuffing an extra layer or even crampons (appropriately protected, of course).
 The blinker attachment is fixed at the base of this pocket, meaning that there's an open drain hole ideal for drying out wet socks from water crossings or even sandals while you continue to hike.

-The harness is not only entirely adjustable, but it's one of the easiest to adjust we've encountered.
+The harness is not only entirely adjustable, but it's one of the easiest to adjust.
 You can customize the shoulder straps by undoing the Velcro inside the hydration compartment and moving the straps to where you want them.
 You can also use the load lifters on top of the shoulder straps to adjust the load, as well as a fully adjustable and padded waist belt.
-This is the only daypack we tested that allows a fully customized fit.
-For a full rundown on how to adjust your pack properly, check out our Buying Advice.

-The stretch woven side pockets are equipped with Osprey's InsideOut compression straps.
+The stretch-woven side pockets are equipped with Osprey's InsideOut compression straps.
 These compression straps allow you to secure the main compartment without compromising the function of the stretch mesh pockets.
-These pockets are great for smaller items, like sunscreen bottles, but they do prove problematic with some water bottles.
-The pockets are on the small side, so only specific sizes fit, and a traditional 1-liter wide mouth Nalgene is not one of them.
-Also, the compression straps do raise some difficulty in getting the bottle back into the pockets without taking the pack off.
+These pockets are great for smaller items, like sunscreen bottles, but they do prove problematic with some larger water bottles.
+The pockets are large enough to accommodate a traditional 1-liter wide-mouth Nalgene.
+However, the compression straps can snag easily, creating some difficulty in getting the bottle back into the pockets without taking the pack off.

 This pack held up well in all of the situations we tested it under.
-From the desert, snow, bushwhacking, to road biking and in-town commutes, this bag excelled without any signs of wear.
+From the desert, snow, bushwhacking to road biking and in-town commutes, this bag excelled without any signs of wear.
 We've been testing versions of this bag for years, and even our older models (which we frequently loan out) have yet to show much wear.

-It was easy to grant the Osprey Talon 22 our Editors' Choice award.
+It was easy to grant the Osprey Talon 22 one of our Editors' Choice awards.
 It has earned this honor before, but we don't rest on that conclusion.
-In each update, we secure the latest version; if we deem it to still be relevant, and compare it to the rest of the field.
-Whether we are updating or starting from scratch, our critical evaluation scheme shakes the best to the top.
+In each update, we secure the latest version and compare it to the rest of the field.
+Whether updating or starting from scratch, our critical evaluation scheme shakes the best to the top.
 And the Talon 22 is at the top of this category.